 Burg Hohenzollern is a fairly new castle, dating back to the 19th century.
 However, the history of the place goes back much further as mentions have been found of there having been a castle in the 11th century already.

 You'll learn all about that history, which is inextricably linked to that of the Hohenzollern dynasty when you take one of the free guided tours through the castle.

 These run in German and English throughout the day and are the only way to enter the castle, but I can highly recommend taking one.
-The guide I had didn't just share historical facts, but all kinds of fun stories about the castle and its former inhabitants as well.
+The guide I had didn't just share Hohenzollern Castle facts, but all kinds of fun stories about the castle and its former inhabitants as well.

 For example, that is was actually too cold to live there in winter as it couldn't be properly heated.
 Partly because of that, Burg Hohenzollern has never been a royal residence.

 Unfortunately, it's not allowed to take photos inside the castle, so you'll just have to believe me when I say it's worth it to see the Hohenzollern Castle interior.

 You can also watch this video directly on YouTube

 You can leave your car in the parking lot which is located halfway the hill.
 From there you can walk up to the castle or take the shuttle bus.
 It's pretty steep so I took the shuttle bus up and walked back down.